chenxingqiang/jax-sklearn/README.md

 - **JAX Team**: For the amazing JAX library
 - **Scikit-learn Team**: For the foundational ML library
 - **NumPy/SciPy**: For numerical computing infrastructure
+- **SecretFlow Team**: For the privacy-preserving federated learning framework

 ---